How Does Social Media Affect Mental Health?

 Since 2013, Pacific Heights has been among the most expensive places in San Francisco.
 This posh residential enclave is famous for its record-breaking prices and ultra-wealthy residents, making it a prestigious area.
 With close proximity to Lafayette and Alta Plaza Parks; sweeping views of the Marin Headlands, Golden Gate Bridge, Palace of Fine Arts, Alcatraz, and the Presidio; and elegant architecture, the homes here will leave you in seventh heaven.
 Pacific Heights showcases various architectural styles, too—Neo-Baroque, California Mission Revival, Queen Anne, and French Renaissance Revival Château houses line the sidewalks.

-The iconic Painted Ladies—often referred to as "Postcard Row" due to the string of elegant homes built in Victorian and Edwardian styles—can also be found in Pacific Heights.
+The iconic Painted Ladies architecture—which is a string of elegant homes built in Victorian and Edwardian styles—can also be found in Pacific Heights.
 This neighborhood even has superb schools, including San Francisco University High School and San Francisco Waldorf School.
 For residents who are in the mood to shop, Fillmore Street has you covered.
 Home to Ralph Lauren, Prada, and Athleta, this street is a great place to spend your day indulging in some retail therapy.
 In the evening, go to the upscale Atelier Crenn for Michelin-starred French cuisine, DOSA on Fillmore for authentic South Indian cuisine, or Fresca Fillmore for inventive takes on Peruvian ceviche.

 Median home price: $1,544,584